pmahnke/stmgrts/_posts/2016/2016-10-02-event-orleans-gallery-october-half-term-2016.md

     Join artist Charlotte Tupper in a kite making workshop where we'll be problem solving how fabrics can fly!
     Using textile techniques and feeling inspired by science experiments, see your fabrics come to life in colour.
 Use your mathematical mind to shape your materials and build your own kite.
 Living Posters for ages 9+
 -   **10-3pm**
     Work with artist Charlotte Cranidge and create your own sci-fi inspired poster!
-You’ll start the session by creating a mini storyboard using collage techniques before working in collaboration to bring your poster to life!
+You'll start the session by creating a mini storyboard using collage techniques before working in collaboration to bring your poster to life!

 #### Friday, 28 October - Halloween Costume for ages 6+!